-We recognize revenue from the Celgene arrangement associated with discovery, research and development services, joint steering committee services and patent committee services ratably over the associated period of performance.
-If there is no discernible pattern of performance and/or objectively measurable performance measures do not exist, then we recognize revenue under the arrangement on a straight-line basis over the period we are expect to complete our performance obligations.
+We recognize arrangement consideration allocated to each unit of accounting when all of the revenue recognition criteria are satisfied.
+We will recognize arrangement consideration attributed to licenses that have standalone value as revenue upon delivery.
+When arrangement consideration attributed to licenses do not have standalone value, we will recognize revenue over the estimated performance period of the combined deliverable.
+For elements of the arrangement that are recognized over time, and there is no discernible pattern of performance and/or objectively measurable performance measures do not exist, we recognize revenue on a straight-line basis over the period we expect to complete our performance obligations.
 Conversely, if the pattern of performance in which the service is provided to the customer can be determined and objectively measurable performance measures exist, then we recognize revenue under the arrangement using the proportional performance method.
-Revenue recognized is limited to the lesser of the cumulative amount of payments received or the cumulative amount of revenue earned, as determined using the straight-line method or proportional performance method, as applicable, as of the period ending date.